SudoSidat/csv-formatter-rs/README.md

 pip install Pandas
 pip instal detect_delimiter
 ```
-* Sscript will look for the name of the file, rent_actions must be renamed to rent.actions*
+* Script will look for the name of the file, rent_actions must be renamed to rent.actions*
 * Make sure all file names are spelt correctly, eg: ‘tenants’ not ‘tennants’
-*

 ## Usage

-Place the script within the directory of all the CSV files you would like to cleanse.
+Place the script within the directory of all the raw CSV files you would like to cleanse.
-Then run the following:
+Then run the following command in a new CMD prompt within the directory:
 ```
 python csv-formatter-rs.py
 ```